Nude swimming in US indoor pools: Learn to swim programs at the 'Y'

 At the YMCA in the South End of Chicago in 1944, a summer program for boys and girls had classes for 500 students in half-hour sessions separated by sex and age.
 Fridays were family night for adults to see the student's accomplishments.
 In Tucson, Arizona the YMCA pool was used in 1945 to teach any boy unable to swim, and in 1946 boys age 9 through junior high; suits were not worn.
 Free YMCA classes in Franklin, Pennsylvania were for both boys and girls in 1945, only the girls being asked to bring suits.
 The enrollment for boys 7 to 14 for a swim class at the Cedar Rapids, Iowa "Y" after summer 1947 bible school sessions were explicit that "No suit required".
 The instructions for the YMCA swim school in Davenport, Iowa in 1949 was that each boy bring a towel, but "suits are not necessary".

 Swimming classes for women and girls (in swimsuits) were held at YWCAs, sometimes in coordination with YMCA classes in the same locality.
 The 1948 registration blank for the annual swim program for non-swimmers in Lincoln, Nebraska emphasized that girls should bring a towel but not their own suits, but rent suits at the YWCA.
 Boys should bring a towel but no suit for their YMCA classes.
 The learn-to-swim program continued in Lincoln for a decade.
-Coordinated YMCA/YWCA classes were also held in Washington, Iowa in 1948, again all were asked to bring towels, only girls to bring suits.
+Coordinated YMCA/YWCA classes were also held in Washington, Iowa in 1948, again all were asked to bring towels, only girls to bring suits, except for parents night, when boys should also bring suits.

 Swim classes at the YMCA for boys continued into the 1950s, as in Steubenville, Ohio.
 A photograph publicizing the learn-to-swim program in Wilkes-Barre, Pennsylvania in 1950 was captioned "In order to have thorough sanitation, swim suits are not used by swimmers in the YMCA pool.
 This accounts for the drapery of towels when the picture was taken."
 In 1955 the creation of a league of four teams for 8 to 10-year-old boys in York, Pennsylvania was announced.
 The swim meet spectators were limited to male only.
-In 1956, the Tucson Arizona YMCA held its 36th annual Learn to Swim campaign.
+In 1956, the Tucson Arizona YMCA announced its 36th annual Learn to Swim campaign for boys age 9-14, with the note "suits are not worn".